Comparative Negligence in Florida Personal Injury Cases

 Have You Been Injured in a Serious Florida Car Accident?

 If you or someone you care about has recently been injured in a South Florida car accident, you may be entitled to financial compensation – even if you were not wearing your seat belt at the time of the crash.
-The dedicated personal injury lawyers at the law firm of Friedman Rodman & Frank have extensive experience handling all types of Florida car accident cases, including those where their clients were not wearing a seat belt.
+The dedicated personal injury lawyers at the law firm of Friedman Rodman Frank & Estrada, P.A. have extensive experience handling all types of Florida car accident cases, including those where their clients were not wearing a seat belt.
 To learn more about how we can help you obtain compensation for the injuries you sustained, call 877-448-8585 to schedule a free consultation today.

 Contact Information